CPEA / CPSA CPD Frequently Asked Questions

 When do I report my recertification (CPD) requirements?

 We have changed the frequency for reporting recertification (CPD) requirements from once a year to once every five years (after a shorter Initial Cycle).
-(Please refer to the table above) If you already have/hold a CIH, QEP, or CPPS credential, we will align your recertification deadlines to allow you to recertify for both credentials using the same activities when appropriate.
-To report your CPD requirements (only at the end of your cycle), go to https://ehscredentialing.org/cpea_cpsa_CPD/.
-If you have any questions, please email us at applications@GoBGC.org.
+(Please refer to the table above.)
+If you already have/hold a CIH, QEP, or CPPS credential, we will align your recertification deadlines to allow you to recertify for both credentials using the same activities when appropriate.
+To report your CPD requirements (only at the end of your cycle), go to GoBGC.org/cpea_cpsa_attestation.
+If you have any questions, please email us at [email protected].

 How many hours do I need to report for my recertification (CPD) requirements?

 You are still required to earn 20 hours of CPD per year but are only required to report them at the end of your cycle.
 These are shared between those who hold both a CPEA and a CPSA (that is, you do not need to earn 20 hours for each certification).
-We will accept CPD hours earned during the five-year period preceding your cycle end date. (e.g., if your cycle end date is 12/31/20, we will accept hours earned from 1/1/2016 to 12/31/20).
+We will accept CPD hours earned during the five-year period preceding your cycle end date (e.g., if your cycle end date is 12/31/21, we will accept hours earned from 1/1/2017 to 12/31/21).
 Please see the table above for more information regarding your Initial Cycle end date and hours required before your next five-year cycle begins.

 What are BGC’s requirements for ethical practice?

-As BGC credential holders, CPEAs and CPSAs must follow the BGC Code of Ethics.
-This will start on March 1, 2021, to give you time to review the Code and ask any questions.
+As BGC credential holders, CPEAs and CPSAs must follow the BGC Code of Ethics which began on 3/1/2021.
 If you are ever subject to an ethics complaint, the case will be processed under BGC’s Ethics Case Procedure.
-You can find the Code of Ethics and Ethics Case Procedure on the BGC website at https://ehscredentialing.org/ethics/.
+You can find the Code of Ethics and Ethics Case Procedure on the BGC website at GoBGC.org/ethics.

 Fees are due on an annual basis by the start of each year.
 (Your fee covering January 1 – December 31, 2020, was waived to welcome you to BGC.)
-BGC’s annual fee is $150 PER CREDENTIAL (e.g., if you have both the CPEA and CPSA, your annual fees are $300), which is usually billed in mid-September with a deadline of January 15th of the following year.
-A $50 late fee is incurred for fees paid after January 15th.
-The deadline for your annual fee for 2021 has been extended until March 15th, 2021.
+BGC’s annual fee is $150 PER CREDENTIAL (e.g., if you have both the CPEA and CPSA, your total annual fee is $300), which is usually billed in mid-September with a deadline of January 15th of the following year.
+A $50 late fee per certification is levied for fees paid after January 15th.

 What do I do if I don’t like a decision about my certification?

 BGC has a process for appealing a certification decision.
-You can find the Certification Appeals Procedure on the BGC website at https://ehscredentialing.org/cpea_cpsa_documents/.
+You can find the Certification Appeals Procedure on the BGC website at GoBGC.org/cpea_cpsa_documents.